Binarity at LOw Metallicity (BLOeM): Projected rotational velocities: Introduction

 \section{Introduction}

-In the massive star domain ($M_*\gtrsim8M_\odot$) rotational mixing can have important consequences for a star's evolution \citep{maeder2000}, its surface composition \citep{hunter2008a,hunter2009,bouret2013,jin2024}, its final endpoint as a supernova explosion (SNe) or gamma ray burst (GRB) \citep{yoon2005,groh2013}, and their remnants \citep{hirschi2025}.
-The distribution of rotation speeds of young massive stars may provide clues on the star formation process \citep{oscar2013,bastian2020,britavskiy2023}, or constrain the mode of star formation in a given environment \citep{wolff2006}.
-Rotation speed may also be used as a diagnostic for a variety of processes, for example, mass-transfer in binary evolution \citep{demink2013}, as a possible indicator of a previous stellar merger \citep{schneider2019,frost2024}, presence of magnetic fields \citep{ud-Doula2009,fossati2015,petit2019}, or as a constraint on the history of runaway stars ejected as a result of a supernova (SNe) explosion \citep{renzo2019b,sana2022}.
-Binary population synthesis also predicts how the distribution of rotational speeds evolves, providing interesting predictions for the rotation velocities to be expected for products such as X-ray quiet OB+BH binaries \citep{xu2025,schuermann2025}.
-Therefore the distribution of rotation speeds of massive stars is of fundamental importance in understanding their formation and evolution.
+In the massive star domain ($M_*\gtrsim8M_\odot$), rotational mixing can have important consequences for a star's evolution \citep{maeder2000}, its surface composition \citep{hunter2008a,hunter2009,bouret2013,jin2024}, its final endpoint as a supernova (SN) explosion or gamma-ray burst (GRB; \citealt{yoon2005,groh2013}), and their remnants \citep{hirschi2025}.
+The distribution of the rotation speeds of young massive stars can provide clues on the star formation process \citep{oscar2013,bastian2020,britavskiy2023} or constrain the mode of star formation in a given environment \citep{wolff2006}.
+The rotation speed can also be used as a diagnostic for a variety of processes, for example, mass transfer in binary evolution \citep{demink2013}, as a possible indicator of a previous stellar merger \citep{schneider2019,frost2024}, to determine the presence of magnetic fields \citep{ud-Doula2009,fossati2015,petit2019}, or as a constraint on the history of runaway stars ejected as a result of a SN explosion \citep{renzo2019b,sana2022}.
+Binary population synthesis also predicts how the distribution of rotational speeds evolves, which provides interesting predictions for the rotation velocities to be expected for products such as X-ray quiet OB+BH binaries \citep{xu2025,schuermann2025}.
+Therefore, the distribution of rotation speeds of massive stars is of fundamental importance for understanding their formation and evolution.